 In developing recommendations on the topic of strings applicable to highly sensitive or regulated industries, the Working Group took into account CCT-RT Recommendation 12, which was directed at the Subsequent Procedures PDP Working Group and passed through by the ICANN Board.
 The Working Group further took into account recommendation 23 from the CCT-RT’s Final Report, which remains in pending status.

-Rationale for Recommendation 9.9: The Working Group agreed that it is important for applicants to have an opportunity to make commitments either in anticipation of concerns or objections that might be raised about an application or in response to concerns or objections that have been raised.
+Rationale for Recommendation 9.9: The Working Group agreed that it is important for applicants to have an opportunity to make commitments either in anticipation of concerns or objections that might be raised about an application or in response to concerns or objections that have been raised, for example through public comment or by an SO/AC.
 The Working Group further agreed that there must be a mechanism to transform these application statements into binding contractual commitments.
 The Working Group believes that the system of Registry Voluntary Commitments (RVCs) (previously called voluntary PICs) in the 2012 round served the purpose of allowing applicants to make and be held to such commitments.
 Therefore, the Working Group recommends maintaining this mechanism in subsequent procedures.

 The Working Group discussed the name “Public Interest Commitments” or “PICs” and whether that term truly reflected the nature of the commitments made by registries.
 Although the Working Group agreed that the mandatory commitments could certainly be considered in “the public interest”, other voluntary commitments may or may not necessarily be in the “public interest.”
 Those commitments more appropriately may be considered in the interest of the registry and/or the constituencies/stakeholders they support, they cannot all be considered in the “public interest.”
 Therefore, the Working Group decided to change the name of the voluntary PICs to “Registry Voluntary Commitments” or “RVCs.”
 To be clear, this represents a name change rather than a substantive change.